lsst-sqre/sasquatch/docs/user-guide/dashboards.rst

 Chronograf will automatically set the value of ``:interval:`` based on the selected time range.
 The idea behind the ``:interval:`` template variable is that you don't need to return high resolution data for visualization if you select a large time range.

-Use the button ``Show template values`` in the query editor to inspect the actual values of template variables in your query.
+Use the :guilabel:`Show template values` button in the query editor UI to inspect the actual values of template variables in your query.

 Use custom template variables to build interactive dashboards
 =============================================================